Eduardo Mendieta

-Eduardo Mendieta (born 28 December 1963) is a Colombian-born Professor of Philosophy at Penn State University, and former acting director of the Rock Ethics Institute.
-Mendieta's research focuses on Ethics, Political Philosophy, Latinx philosophy, Latin American Philosophy, Critical Theory (especially the Frankfurt School), Philosophy of Race, and Feminist Philosophy.
+Eduardo Mendieta (28 December 1963 – 17 December 2025) was a Colombian and American philosopher and academic.
+He was Professor of Philosophy at Penn State University, and acting director of the Rock Ethics Institute.
+Mendieta's research focused on ethics, political philosophy, Latinx philosophy, Latin American philosophy, critical theory (especially the Frankfurt School), philosophy of race, and feminist philosophy.

-Education and career
+Background

-Mendieta was born in Pereira, Colombia.
-He earned his BA in philosophy at Rutgers University, his MA in Systematic Theology at Union Theological Seminary, and his PhD in philosophy at the New School for Social Research.
-He was assistant professor of philosophy at the University of San Francisco from 1995 to 2001 before moving to Stony Brook University, where he served as Director of the Latin American and Caribbean Studies Center from 2005 to 2008 and chair of the Department of Philosophy from 2012 to 2015.
+Mendieta was born in Bogotá, Colombia, on 28 December 1963.
+He earned his BA in philosophy at Rutgers University, his MA in systematic theology at Union Theological Seminary, and his PhD in philosophy at the New School for Social Research.
+He was assistant professor of philosophy at the University of San Francisco from 1995 to 2001 before moving to Stony Brook University, where he served as director of the Latin American and Caribbean Studies Center from 2005 to 2008 and chair of the Department of Philosophy from 2012 to 2015.
 He also held visiting positions at the Universidad Iberoamericana and the European Humanities University.

-Mendieta was executive editor of Radical Philosophy Review from 2003 to 2007, and a founding editor of the American Philosophical Association's Newsletter of Hispanics in Philosophy.
+He was executive editor of Radical Philosophy Review from 2003 to 2007, and a founding editor of the American Philosophical Association's Newsletter of Hispanics in Philosophy.

-He is a member of the Editorial Advisory Board for Public Philosophy Journal.
+Mendieta was a member of the editorial advisory board for Public Philosophy Journal.

+Mendieta died on 17 December 2025 at the age of 61.

 Research

-Mendieta has investigated topics including animal rights, colonialism, globalization, mass incarceration, and torture, often by building on the conceptual resources of Frankfurt School-style Critical Theory.
-His publications include The Adventures of Transcendental Philosophy: Karl-Otto Apel's Semiotics and Discourse Ethics (2002), Global Fragments: Globalizations, Latinamericanisms, and Critical Theory (2007), and The Philosophical Animal: On Zoopoetics and Interspecies Cosmopolitanism (2024).
-Global Fragments has been described as an "important" contribution to ways of thinking about globalization that are "too often ignored in Western European and North American philosophy."
-Abolition Democracy: Beyond Empire, Torture and War (2006) is a series of interviews between Mendieta and Angela Davis on mass incarceration and torture, which was praised as "a much needed political intervention in mainstream discourse about the Abu Ghraib case."
-He has also translated the work of Enrique Dussel and Karl-Otto Apel, and co-edited The Power of Religion in the Public Sphere (2011), Reading Kant’s Geography (2011), and Habermas and Religion (2013).
+Mendieta investigated topics including animal rights, colonialism, globalization, mass incarceration, and torture, often by building on the conceptual resources of Frankfurt School-style critical theory.
+His publications included The Adventures of Transcendental Philosophy: Karl-Otto Apel's Semiotics and Discourse Ethics (2002), Global Fragments: Globalizations, Latinamericanisms, and Critical Theory (2007), and The Philosophical Animal: On Zoopoetics and Interspecies Cosmopolitanism (2024).
+Global Fragments has been described as an "important" contribution to ways of thinking about globalization that are "too often ignored in Western European and North American philosophy".
+Abolition Democracy: Beyond Empire, Torture and War (2006) is a series of interviews between Mendieta and Angela Davis on mass incarceration and torture, which was praised as "a much needed political intervention in mainstream discourse about the Abu Ghraib case".
+He also translated the work of Enrique Dussel and Karl-Otto Apel, and co-edited The Power of Religion in the Public Sphere (2011), Reading Kant's Geography (2011), and Habermas and Religion (2013).

-Mendieta has also been interviewed about the challenges and opportunities facing Latino/as in contemporary academic philosophy.
+He was interviewed about the challenges and opportunities facing Latinos in contemporary academic philosophy.

-Distinctions
+Awards and honors

-Mendieta's awards and honors include:
+Mendieta's awards and honors included: